 INTRODUCTION

-Niger (Guizotia abyssinica L.), a traditional minor oilseed crop cultivated in India, it belongs to family Compositae with the chromosome number of 2n = 30.
+Niger (G. abyssinica L.), a traditional minor oilseed crop cultivated in India, it belongs to family Compositae with the chromosome number of 2n = 30.
 In various regions of the nation, it is referred to by various names, including ramtil, jagni, or jatangi in Hindi, ramtal or kharsani in Gujarati, karale or khurasani in Marathi, uhechellu in Kannada, payellu in Tamil, verrinuvvulu in Telugu, alashi in Oriya, sarguza in Bengali, ramtil in Punjab, and sorguja in Assamese (Ranganatha, 2013).
 Along with other crops like finger millet, it is thought to have been brought to India by Ethiopian immigrants sometime in the third millennium BC (Dogget, 1987).

 Despite being classified as a minor oilseed, niger is important since it contains 18–24% protein and 32–40% high-quality oil (Ranganatha, 2013).
 The niger oil contains essential amino acids among these are leucine, lysine, isoleucine, threonine, and tryptophan are used in cooking, painting, anointing, and lubricating equipment (Patil and Patil, 1981).
 Niger seeds can be dried and used with flour to form delectable cakes, or they can be eaten fried and used as a condiment.
 The oil tastes like desi ghee and free from any toxins.
 Additionally, niger seed oil is used to treat scabies and burns.
 The seeds contain nearly 40% oil, rich in fatty acids such as linoleic acid (45.4 to 65.8%), oleic acid (13.4 to 39.3%), palmitic acid (8.2 to 9.4%), and stearic acid (5.0 to 7.5%).
 After oil extraction, the oil cake consists of approximately 24% protein and 24% crude fibres.
 Worldwide, niger is grown to a limited extent in Ethiopia, South Africa, East Africa, Zimbabwe, India, and the West Indies.
 In India, niger is mostly grown in the tribal regions of Madhya Pradesh, Odisha, Bihar, Karnataka, Maharashtra, Gujarat and Andhra Pradesh.

 In India, niger is mainly grown by marginal, small and medium farmers for home consumption as well as serve as source of income.
 But the production and productivity of niger is affected by many factors which are responsible for low crop yield, of which biotic factor is major one.
-Among the biotic agents, leaf spot/blight caused by Alternaria alternata is a major devastating disease to the niger in India and also reduce the yield and oil quality (Nagaraja and Krishnappa 2016).
+Among the biotic agents, leaf spot/blight caused by A. alternata is a major devastating disease to the niger in India and also reduce the yield and oil quality (Nagaraja and Krishnappa 2016).
 This diseases cause heavy damage up to 35-40 per cent to this crop and reduce its seed yields up to 20-30 per cent.

 Resistant varieties reduce reliance on chemical fungicides or pesticides, promoting sustainable agriculture.
 It helps to reduce the disease incidence and severity under field conditions, especially in endemic areas.
-Considering the increasing importance of resistant varieties and increasing importance of niger, the present studies conducted on “Screening of different cultivars/genotypes Alternaria alternata causing leaf spot in niger’’.
+Considering the increasing importance of resistant varieties and increasing importance of niger, the present studies conducted on “Screening of different cultivars/genotypes A. alternata causing leaf spot in niger’’.
 The main aim of this study is to find out niger cultivars/genotypes that are naturally resistant or tolerant to a leaf spot in niger’’

 MATERIAL AND METHODS